-- (a) 18% of your previous year's earned income, as defined under the Income Tax Act (Canada), and - (b) the RRSP dollar limit under the Income Tax Act (Canada) for the year the contributions are made, reduced by the value of any benefits earned in the previous year under all registered pension plans or deferred profit sharing plans.
+(a) 18% of your previous year's earned income, as defined under the Income Tax Act (Canada), and reduced by the value of any benefits earned in the previous year under all registered pension plans or deferred profit sharing plans.
 The value of the benefits is referred to as the "pension adjustment" or "PA" and is reported on your T4 slip.